gabeklein/entangled-io/README.md

 <br/>

-<p align="center">Entangled-IO is a set of developer tools, designed to bridge the gap between client and server applications written in typescript.
+<p align="center">Expressive RPC is a set of developer tools, designed to bridge the gap between client and server applications written in typescript.
 With simple helpers on the backend, and webpack-plugin on the front, you can effectively call functions from server-side apps as if they were local within your client-side apps.</p>
 <br/>

 ## Installation